 Yashil believes in combining smart materials and technology with passive strategies in a multi-disciplinary approach to design.
 She is interested in building adaptive environments that provide solutions to various contemporary challenges in sustainability, while striking a harmony between form and function.

-A Designer at Co Adaptive, Sam is passionate about using design, design thinking and design advocacy to create a better built and natural environment.
+A Senior Designer at Co Adaptive, Sam is passionate about using design, design thinking and design advocacy to create a better built and natural environment.

 Originally from Brisbane, Australia he made the move to Co Adaptive in New York to extend his experience in sustainability.
 Prior to joining Co Adaptive, Sam has been a project employee of Emergency Architects Australia, where his work included coordinating a response to the 2011 Queensland floods.
 He has 6 years experience practicing architecture at James Davidson Architect in Australia, where he worked on projects ranging from bespoke residential briefs and hospitality fit-outs, to large cultural institutions, particularly in Indigenous areas.